mumbereh/backend/README.md

 #Church memebership management system.
-This project is designed to manage registration for church members it Captures;
+This project is designed to registration church members and manage church finances . it Captures;
 Personal data
 Place of birth origin and residence